Canonical Supermartingale Couplings: Monotonicity Principle

 \begin{definition} Let $\pi$ be a finite measure on $\R^{2}$ with finite first moment and let $M_{0},M_{1}\subseteq \R$ be Borel.
 Denote by $\pi_{1}$ its first marginal and by $\pi=\pi_{1}\otimes \kappa$ a disintegration.
 A measure $\pi'$ is an \emph{$(M_{0},M_{1})$-competitor} of $\pi$ if it has the same marginals and if its disintegration $\pi'=\pi_{1}\otimes \kappa'$ satisfies

 \end{definition}

 This definition extends a concept of \cite{BeiglbockJuillet.12} where the barycenters are required to be equal on the whole real line.
 In our context, we need to distinguish three regimes for the applications in the subsequent sections: equality, inequality, and no constraint on the barycenters.
+One consequence of the inequality is that the notion of competitors is no longer symmetric.

 Given $\mu\leq_{cd}\nu$, we recall from Proposition~\ref{pr:decomp} the sets $I_{k},J_{k}$, where the labels $k\geq1$ correspond to the martingale components, $k=0$ is the supermartingale component, and $k=-1$ is the complement (where any transport from $\mu$ to $\nu$ is the identity).
 Moreover, any element of $\cS(\mu,\nu)$ is necessarily supported by the set